MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-about-calculating-standard-cost.md

 You set up the rates for each time type for each machine or work centre on an individual routing.

 > [!NOTE]
 >  While run time rates apply for each item unit that is produced, the setup time rates apply for each lot.
 Therefore, you must prorate the routing setup time for each operation over the lot size.
-You specify the lot size in the corresponding field on the **Ordering** FastTab of the item card.
+You specify the lot size in the corresponding field on the **Replenishment** FastTab of the **Item Card** page.

 To specify setup time on the routing for planning but not include this expense in the standard cost calculation, clear the **Cost Incl.
 Setup** field on the **Manufacturing Setup** page.